 Shadra Strickland is an illustrator whose focus on children’s books allows her to bring whimsy and imagination to her work.
 She loves creating stories in which all different children can see themselves as well as reflecting upon her own experiences as a southern Black woman.
-We’re proud to feature her as one of four artists in our Black Artists Print Shop.
+We’re proud to feature her as one of the first four artists in our Black Artists Print Shop.

 What is your background as an artist?